johnwrecks/app-dev/README.md

 My first respository

 *My all time favorite series are the following*
-- Game of Thrones❤️
+- ✅Game of Thrones
-- Stranger Things❤️
+- ✅Stranger Things
-- Walking Dead❤️
+- ✅Walking Dead